daphnediane/schedule-to-html/README.md

 * Tokens - How many tokens to attend panel
 * Seats_Sold - currently ignored.
 Number of seats sold.
 * Capacity - currently ignored.
 Max number of seats.
 * Full - IF the panel is full (TODO this is getting replaced with Seats_Sold and Capacity )
-* Hide_Panelist - currently ignored.
-If not-blank, do not show any panelist
+* Hide_Panelist - If not-blank, do not show any panelist
 * Alt_Panelist - Use as panelist instead of showing the selected names

+Panelist Columns

+The syntax for panelist columns is _Kind_:_Name_=_Group_, _Kind_:_Name_, or _Kind_:Other

+The following kinds are supported

+* G - Guest
+* S - Staff
+* I - Invited panelist
+* F - Fan panelist

+_Name_ is the name of the guest as shown.
+If the name is other, the contents of the cell should be a list of names separated by commas.

+_Group_ is the group that guest belongs to, if all members of a group are attending they will be listed as a group instead of individually.

+For each of these columns, if the contents are not blank, the panelist is attending, use asterisk "*" to have some one present but not listed.

 These columns are currently computed by the spreadsheet (TODO handle by the program)

-* Panelist - Computed name of the panelist
 * End_Time - Ending time of panel
 * Kind - Panel kind
 * Room_Idx - Id of room, used for sorting
 * Real_Room - Hotel room name

-There are additional fields for guests and stuff that I still need to document.
-Currently the logic that figures out which are guest names is broken.

 ## Licensing: